Shyamsundheraaj5/Shyamsundheraaj5/README.md

 ---

-*Computer Science Undergraduate specializing in AI/ML, dedicated to building robust software and optimizing cloud-based environments.
+*Computer Science Undergraduate specializing in AI, dedicated to building robust software and optimizing cloud-based environments.
 I focus on the intersection of algorithmic efficiency and reliable backend systems.*

 ---